Stevens leads No. 24 Penn State over Indiana

+Curtis Jones Jr. scored 12 points for the Nittany Lions (15-5, 5-4 Big Ten), who recovered from an 11-for-32 first-half shooting skid to pull away and hold Indiana to its worst offensive output of the season.
+Penn State notched three steals, added three blocks and forced 18 turnovers.

+“The fact that they didn’t allow missing shots affect their effort on the defensive end, is something I’m going to focus on,” Chambers said.
+“I still think we can get a lot better.
+We haven’t clicked on all cylinders yet offensively and defensively.”

 Trayce Jackson-Davis led Indiana with 14 points.
-Justin Smith scored 13 for the Hoosiers (15-6, 5-5 Big Ten) who lost their second in a row after trailing the entire second half.
+Justin Smith scored 13 for the Hoosiers (15-6, 5-5 Big Ten) who lost their second in a row after trailing the entire second half and going pointless for long stretches.

 A back-and-forth first half that that featured seven lead changes and ended in a 28-28 tie gave way to a second half that was all Penn State.